slopezpereyra/slopezpereyra.github.io/_posts/2025-10-08-ForbiddenFruit.md

 > (because it is decked with good), nor as a thing purely good (because evil is
 > latent in it) ...

-However, the depiction closest to that of the ballad is that of Milton, according to whom the Serpent spoke thus to Eve of the tree of science:
+However, the depiction closest to that of the ballad is Milton's, according to whom the Serpent spoke thus to Eve of the tree of science: